Our Team

 Board of Directors

-John and his wife Eryka live in Bon Air with their five children.
-They are parishioners at Saint Benedict Catholic Church and their children attend Saint Benedict Catholic School.
+Eryka Graduated from Christendom College in 2005.
+She and her husband John were married in November of 2006.
+Eryka and John live in Bon Air with their five children.
+They are parishioners at Saint Benedict Catholic Church and their children attend Saint Benedict Catholic School, St. Gregory the Great Academy, and Cardinal Newman Academy.

 Frank has spent his entire legal career in Richmond, working both in private practice and as in-house counsel.
 He currently serves as International Corporate Counsel for The Brink’s Company, where he has been since 2009.
 Prior to that Frank was Senior Attorney and Vice President at Wachovia Securities.